mukulb22-gh/python-stuff/design_patterns/README.md

     5) Remote Proxy: Represents an object that exists in a different address space (like on a server).

     File = proxy.py

+### o Flyweight Design Pattern

+    The Flyweight pattern is a structural pattern focused on minimizing memory usage or computational expense by sharing as much common data as possible between multiple objects.
+Instead of each object storing all its data, objects share the common, immutable parts (called intrinsic state) and receive the unique, context-dependent parts (called extrinsic state) when needed.

+    File = flyweight.py